Schaudge/petsc/doc/overview/gpu_roadmap.rst

 GPU Support Roadmap
 *******************

-PETSc algebraic solvers run on GPU systems from NVIDIA using CUDA, and AMD and Intel using OpenCL/ViennaCL and HIP.
+PETSc algebraic solvers run on GPU systems from NVIDIA using CUDA, AMD and Intel using OpenCL/ViennaCL and HIP, Intel using SYCL and a portable back-end with Kokkos.
+All current back-ends use the CUDA programming model.
 Effective GPU implementations of low-level linear algebra operations provide a highly performant alternative solution strategy for users, and is therefore a high priority for PETSc developers.